loupeteam/Hammers/README.md

 -crc_16 - Calculates the 16 bits Cyclic Redundancy Check.
 -FastTON - Implements a switch on delay.
 -Interval - Implements a periodic switch on delay.
+-SimulationStatus - Used to return the simulation status of the processor.

 For more documentation and examples, see https://loupeteam.github.io/LoupeDocs/libraries/hammers.html